SyncfusionExamples/How-to-create-Xamarin.Forms-image-button/README.md

  ```

 ## <a name="textimagebutton"></a>ImageButton with TextContent and Image
-You can also able to change the image alignment in button by using ImageAlignment property as per below code example.
+You can also change the alignment of the image in the button using the ImageAlignment property as shown in the example below.

  ```